adetaylor/browser-learning/docs/exercise4a.md

 [The browser maker will pay you!](https://bughunters.google.com/about/rules/5745167867576320/chrome-vulnerability-reward-program-rules#reward-amounts).

 > [!TIP]
-> Not all _crashes_ are security bugs - it depends whether attackers can
+> In a real browser, not all _crashes_ are security bugs - it depends whether attackers can
 > use them to steal some data instead of crashing.
+In our demo browser,
+> any crash counts as a win.